90 Degrees Fahrenheit in Celsius: A complete walkthrough to Temperature Conversion

 What 32.2°C Feels Like: Practical Implications

 32.2°C is a warm temperature.
 It's comfortably above room temperature and would generally be considered a pleasant day in many parts of the world.
-However, the perception of this temperature can vary depending on several factors:
+Still, the perception of this temperature can vary depending on several factors:

 -